adamgyee12/eSportsVis/README.md

 The live website is being hosted at https://adamgyee12.github.io/eSportsVis/

+The screencast with commentary can be found at

 The process doc can be found at ProcessBook.pdf

 The libraries used in the project can be found in the /js/lib/ folder.